mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 $ hugo
 ```

 Yep, that's it.
-Our `public/` directory is now populated with everything you will need (and at the moment more) to deploy your site publicly.
+Our `public/` directory is now populated with everything you will need (and at the moment more than you need) to deploy your site publicly.

 ### Prep for Deployment